 IDEA makes school bus transportation available to all eligible students.
 This service is provided at no cost to students.
-Bus routes and any subsequent changes are posted at the school.
-For more information regarding transportation, visit our school website at www.ideapublicschools.org.
+Bus routes and any subsequent changes are posted on the school website.
+For more information regarding transportation, visit our school website at https://ideapublicschools.org/parents/transportation/ or contact the Transportation Manager at your Campus.